Inagi: Climate

 Inagi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
-The average annual temperature in Inagi is 14.3 °C. The average annual rainfall is 1647 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 25.6 °C, and lowest in January, at around 3.2 °C.
+The average annual temperature in Inagi is 15.4 °C. The average annual rainfall is 1,598.9 mm, with September as the wettest month.
+The temperatures are highest on average in August, at around 26.8 °C, and lowest in January, at around 4.5 °C.

 Demographics

-Per Japanese census data, the population of Inagi has increased steadily since the 1950s.
+According to Japanese census data, the population of Inagi has increased steadily since the 1950s.

 History

 The area of Inagi has been settled since the Japanese Paleolithic, or for over 20,000 years, based on projectile points, stone tools and microliths found in several locations within city borders.
 There is evidence of several Jomon period settlements, but settlement disappeared towards the end of the Jomon period due to climate change and eruptions of Mount Fuji.
-The area was sparely settled in the Yayoi period, with increasing settlement density in the Kofun period.
+The area was sparsely settled in the Yayoi period, with increasing settlement density in the Kofun period.
 A number of Nara period remains have been found, including the ruins of a roof tile kiln.
 During the Heian period, the area became part of a shōen controlled by the Oyamada clan, and later by their cadet branch, the Inabe clan into the Kamakura period, and was an area contested between competing branches of the Ashikaga clan and Uesugi clan in the Muromachi and Sengoku periods.
 After the start of the Edo period, the area was tenryō controlled directly by the Tokugawa shogunate.

-Inagi as a municipality was founded on April 1, 1889 as a village in what was then Minamitama District, Kanagawa Prefecture, from the merger of 6 pre-Meiji period hamlets with the establishment of the modern municipalities system.
-The district was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
+Inagi Village was established on April 1, 1889, in Minamitama District, Kanagawa Prefecture, through the merger of the villages of Yanokuchi, Higashi-Naganuma, Omaru, Momura, Sakahama and Hirao under the modern municipalities system.
+Minamitama District was transferred from Kanagawa Prefecture to Tokyo Prefecture in 1893.
+Parts of Oshitate and Tokihisa were incorporated into Inagi Village in 1949.

-On April 1, 1957, Inagi Village was promoted to town status, and to city status on November 1, 1971.
+Inagi was elevated to town status on April 1, 1957, and became a city on November 1, 1971.
+From the latter half of the 20th century, the development of Tama New Town contributed to its transformation from an agricultural community into a suburban residential city.

 Government

-Inagi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 22 members.
-Inagi, together with the city of Tama, contributes two members to the Tokyo Metropolitan Assembly.
-In elections to the lower house of the Diet of Japan, the city is a part of the Tokyo 30th district.
+Inagi has a mayor-council form of government with a directly elected mayor and a unicameral city council consisting of 22 members.

+For the Tokyo Metropolitan Assembly, Inagi forms an electoral district together with the city of Tama, which elects two members.

+For the House of Representatives of the National Diet, Inagi is part of the Tokyo 30th district.